UPPER SCIOTO VALLEY SCHOOLS

 GRADING

 Grades indicate the extent to which the student has demonstrated the necessary learning.
-In general, students earn grades based upon test results, homework, projects, and classroom assignments/participation.
+In general, students earn grades based upon their understanding of Ohio content standards demonstrated through the completion of classroom assignments/projects, class participation, and formative/summative assessments (quizzes/tests).
 Individual classes will have different grading requirements.
 Kindergarten grades are standards based and track student mastery of the Ohio Learning Standards for Kindergarten.
 Upper Scioto Valley utilizes the following grading scale in academic subject areas in 1st-6th grades:

 A = 100-90